-Like any other addiction, technology addiction also have many side effects.
+Like any other addiction, technology addiction also has many side effects.

 - Inconsistent Sleep Quality – Damon explained well in the book, how excessive use of technology deteriorates our quality of sleep, which affects our performance.

 - Frequent Procrastination – Excessive technology is sure is way of procrastinate the work that matters, since there is too much content available online that seek our attention, times just flies by.

 - Impaired Sense of Time – We all have been victim of this one.
 We go online to search something and boom, half an hour later, we catch ourselves reading/watching something irrelevant to our subject.

 What is Digital Detox?

 - Digital detox is kind of sabbatical from all the electronic devices for extended period.
 There are many ways available now like counseling from therapist, signing up for rehab for fifteen days, where access to technology is completely restricted and self-treatment, where you decide the course of action and act on it.

 - Digital detox is perfect guide for the self-treatment, and helps readers in preparation, anticipating challenges and implementation.
 It also suggests ways to stay within limits post detox.

 How to Prepare for Digital Detox –

-Here are few suggestions one may consider for preparation –
+Here are a few suggestions one may consider for preparation –

-2. Remove All Social Media App From Your Phones – This will remove the temptation to check phones.
-According to one research we check our phones more than 110 times over and above answering calls.
+2. Remove All Social Media Apps From Your Phones – This will remove the temptation to check phones.
+According to one research, we check our phones more than 110 times over and above answering calls.

-3. Create of List of Activities You’ll Engage During Digital Detox – As we let go of our phone, we will find ample time in our hand, and unless we find ways to engage ourselves offline, we have higher chances of breaking the detox.
+3. Create of List of Activities You’ll Engage During Digital Detox – As we let go of our phone, we will find ample time in our hands, and unless we find ways to engage ourselves offline, we have higher chances of breaking the detox.

-4. Keep People in Your Personal and Professional Life Informed – Our response time has set certain expectation, and it is important to inform everyone about detox, so that they can expect and accept the delay in response.
+4. Keep People in Your Personal and Professional Life Informed – Our response time has set certain expectations, and it is important to inform everyone about detox so that they can expect and accept the delay in response.